 “Data leak jeopardizes more than 150 million users.”
 “Hacker leaks 33 million usernames and passwords.”
 Sound familiar?
 As security technology advances and becomes more sophisticated, companies struggle to keep up with the latest requirements.
-Now hardly a day goes by that we don't hear about a data leak or a breach.
-Read on to find out how they differ and how you can prevent your company's data from leaking.
+Hardly a day goes by without news about a new data leak or a breach.
+Let’s find out how they differ and how to prevent your company's data from leaking.

-A data leak is a security incident in which private information becomes available to unauthorized persons.
+First, what is data leakage?
+In short, it’s a security incident where private information becomes available to unauthorized parties.
 People may steal, accidentally transfer, or willingly give it away.
-Leaked data can be in digital (electronic files) or physical (documents, letters, pictures, devices) form.
+Leaked data can be digital (electronic files) or physical (documents, letters, pictures, devices).
 However, data leaks are not the same thing as data breaches.

-Usually, data leaks happen because of poor security measures or someone's accidental actions.
-For example, security researchers from vpnMentor have been hunting for open databases for years.
-Whenever they manage to find one, it's called a data leak.
-Last month, they discovered that the Key Ring app used a misconfigured Amazon S3 bucket to store 44 million records, including people's IDs, insurance information, driver's licenses, and credit cards.
-Even if no malicious actors noticed it before them and the company took care to close the database, it's still classified as a data leak.
+Data leaks typically happen due to poor security measures or someone's accidental actions.
+In most cases, cyber leaks aren’t meant to be malicious, and human error is at fault.
+Security researchers from vpnMentor have been exploring open databases for years.
+One of their most significant findings was in 2020 – they discovered that the Key Ring app had used a misconfigured Amazon S3 bucket to store 44 million records, including people's IDs, insurance information, driver's licenses, and credit cards.
+Even if no malicious actors noticed it before them and the company took care to close the database, it still counts as a data leak.

-On the other hand, data breaches happen when a cybercriminal attacks a company or a database and manages to obtain secret information.
-They use DDoS attacks, malware, and social engineering to break the company's defenses.
-The results of data breaches and leaks are similar, but the methods differ.
+On the other hand, data breaches are deliberate.
+A data breach occurs when a cybercriminal attacks a company or a database and manages to obtain secret and sensitive information.
+Common tactics used during data breaches include DDoS attacks, malware, and social engineering that can break the company's defenses.
+The outcomes of data breaches and leaks are similar, but leaks lack the malicious intent of breaches.

 Types of data leaks